michael-koller-91/transport-cables/README.md

 * when mod entities are destroyed, should only the corresponding circuit network id tables be updated (instead of always calling update_network_ids())?
 * can cables connected to a provider or node be curved cables?
 * if a pair of underground cables is placed on cables, can the cables between the undergrounds be deleted?
-* save item transport is active in global?
 * allow container bar and store its status in combinator slot
 * node should connect to (almost) everything
 * what happens when a node is placed next to a (curved) cable?